Skip to main content

 This command will do the following:

-1. Create the necessary Docker containers
+1. Create the necessary Docker images

 2. Deploy the necessary dependencies to the local Kubernetes cluster